jaredthejellyfish/ruby-hendriks-val/README.md

 ### `matches_history_by_puuid(puuid, region)` → MatcheshHistory → Match → Player

-Returns a `MatcheshHistory` object with instance variables:
+Returns a `MatcheshHistory` object with instance variable:

 - (arr) :`matches`: 5 match objects in an array.